kdkasad/website/src/content/blog/purdue-hackers-dashboard-postmortem.md

 title: How a React mistake took down our whole backend
 description:
-  A story of how we tracked down a bug in a Purdue Hackers website that repeatedly took down our entire backend.
+  A story of how we tracked down a bug in a Purdue Hackers website that repeatedly caused our entire backend to become unresponsive.
 date: 2025-11-08
 draft: false
 ---